1. Home

 Building Structure

-In steel structure buildings, bolts are used to connect beams to columns, nodes and supports.
-Bolted connections are not only quick to install, but also easy to adjust and maintain, and can effectively ensure structural stability.
+In steel structure buildings, bolts are used to connect beams, columns, nodes, and supports.
+Bolted connections are not only quick to install but also easy to adjust and maintain, ensuring structural stability and flexibility during construction.

 Bridges

-In bridge engineering, bolts are used to connect main beams, cross beams and bridge decks.
-They provide high load-bearing capacity and good vibration resistance, ensuring the safety of bridges in long-term use.
+In bridge engineering, bolts connect main beams, cross beams, and bridge decks.
+They provide high load-bearing capacity and vibration resistance, ensuring the long-term safety of bridges under dynamic and wind loads.

 Industrial Facilities